Architecture is a science of buildings.

 Also, it gives a broader perspective without distortion.

-Its aperture allows control over the depth of field and allows light transmission into the lens.
+Its aperture controls the field depth and light transmission into the lens.

 It solves the low light capturing issues and gives a clear image in available lighting.